 Notably, part of automating the return process includes pushing customers to select a reason for the return.
 Understanding return trends can inform future promotions, drive how you describe your products online, and even pinpoint quality control issues.
 For instance, if a particular SKU is being returned for the same reason at abnormal rates, you can trace production back to a specific manufacturer to quickly correct the problem.

-Earlier we wrote about segmenting serial returners and modifying the promotions they receive using Shopify Flow to track serial returners.
-Other brands can rely on their customer–relationship management (CRM) platform.
+You can also use Shopify Flow to track serial returners.
 First, establish refund thresholds based on per-order dollar values or the number of returned items.
-Second, use that threshold to automatically:
+Second, use that threshold to automatically do the following:

 - Tag customers for identification and segmentation.